SchlachterSchmidt/topatagonia.xyz.assets/_drafts/Quito.markdown

 A quick bus ride down south and we're in Quito.
 Located at 2850 metre over the sea level it's the highest (official) capital city in the world.
 <br><br>

-We stayed in a hostel where included in a price we had access to co-working space, so the first few days we used to catch up on our projects.
+We stayed in a hostel where included in the price we had access to a  co-working space, so the first few days we used to catch up on our projects.

 Quito is a really vibrant city, similarly to Bogota in Colombia it's very international and parts of it feel very European.
-It's a very large city with an interesting shape - it's 50 km long and only 6 km wide.
-It makes the bus rides very long.
+It's a very large city with an interesting shape - it's 50 km long and only 6 km wide, which makes for very long bus rides.

 The highlight was definitely TeleferiQo - a cable car that brings you up to over 4100m from where you can do some hiking (if you're acclimatised that is!) and swing over the city.